Birdemic 2: The Resurrection: Reception

 Dennis Harvey of Variety wrote, "Nguyen's partial self-awareness of his new movie's camp value ... only makes it an effortful, half-understood in-joke rather than the guiltily pleasurable unintentional joke that was Birdemic: Shock and Terror."
 Rod Lott of the Oklahoma Gazette wrote, "What keeps Birdemic 2 from reaching the first film's level of fun is Nguyen's penchant for treating this go-round like a greatest-hits reel."
 HorrorNews.net rated it 0/5 stars and called it the worst film of the year.

 Sequel

-In a 2016 Vice interview, Nguyen said that he is hoping to eventually make Birdemic 3: Sea Eagle, which would be his last film.
+In a 2016 Vice interview, Nguyen said that he is hoping to eventually make Birdemic 3: Sea Eagle, which would be his last Birdemic film.
 In October 2016, an Indiegogo campaign was raised in order to finance the third film of the series.
 The funding was eventually closed, with only roughly $596 out of the desired $500,000 raised.
 Despite this, it was announced in March 2021 that production on the third installment had begun with a planned release in late 2022.
 The poster for the film was released on November 19, 2021 through Moviehead Pictures’ official Twitter page.
-The film itself was released on several streaming platforms on January 24, 2023.
+The film itself premiered at Fantastic Fest on September 25, 2022, and was released on several streaming platforms on January 24, 2023.
+Birdemic 3: Sea Eagle grossed $758, and was only released theatrically in New Zealand.